Loughborough: Modern history

 As Loughborough grew in the 20th century, it gained new suburbs.
-Thorpe Acre in the north-west of Loughborough was a hamlet of about twenty dwellings until the mid-20th century.
-Several earlier survivors include a 19th-century church – All Saints Church, Thorpe Acre with Dishley, built in 1845 and extended in 1968 – and a hostelry, The Plough Inn.
+Thorpe Acre, in the north-west of the town, was a hamlet of about twenty dwellings until the mid-20th century.
+Several earlier survivors include the 19th-century All Saints Church; Thorpe Acre with Dishley, built in 1845 and extended in 1968; and a hostelry, The Plough Inn.
 The population is counted into the Loughborough–Garendon Ward of Charnwood Council.
 Many roads there are named after poets.
 After World War II, some of Thorpe Acre developed further, mainly in the 1950s for employees of Brush Engineering Works, with 100 dwellings built of no-fines concrete.
 In the 1960s and early 1970s, Thorpe Acre gained a new estate that subsumed the old village.
 Two of Loughborough's secondary schools, Charnwood College and De Lisle College, lie on its bounds, as does Garendon Park, a large deer park from the 18th century.
 The original Dishley, off Derby Road, was heavily developed along with Thorpe Acre in the 1970s.
 Dishley Church in Derby Road is now in ruins.
 The agriculturalist Robert Bakewell (1726–1795) is buried there.

 Shelthorpe and surrounding area are new suburbs in the south of Loughborough.
 Work on the original Shelthorpe started in 1929, but was halted by World War II and resumed in 1946.
-The centre of Shelthorpe has a wide variety of shops, including a Tesco Extra, which is probably the largest supermarket in Loughborough.
+The centre of Shelthorpe has a wide variety of shops, including a Tesco Extra.

 The Hazel Road and Fairmeadows Way estates to the west of Shelthorpe and the south of the university date from the 1970s.
 They stretch from Holywell Drive to Hazel Road.
 Rainbows Hospice, a children's hospice, and the secondary Woodbrook Vale School are on the edge of the suburb.
 They were followed by the Haddon Way estates to the south of the estates, and then by Grange Park, just south of Shelthorpe and north-west of the hamlet of Woodthorpe, whose construction began in 2006 after completion of Terry Yardley Way to One Ash Roundabout, the last phase of Loughborough's A6004 ring road.

 A planning application to build 30 new homes by William Davis Homes came under criticism in 2018 from residents saying that they had been promised public amenities like shops and a place of worship, but were living on "a construction site"; the site was originally intended to have shops, a church, community centre and health centre built on it.
-Despite the criticism, Charnwood Borough Council approved the plans.
+Despite the criticism, the borough council approved the plans.

-After hosting two successful vegan markets in 2022, Charnwood Borough Council initiated three vegan markets to be held in Market Place in March, May, and October 2023.
+After hosting two successful vegan markets in 2022, Charnwood Borough Council initiated three vegan markets to be held in Market Place in March, May and October 2023.